 - let everyone know why it's necessary.

-Occasionally, an employer might monitor an employee without them knowing (eg if they’re suspected of stealing), but secretly filming employees needs to be approached very carefully.
+Occasionally, an employer might monitor an employee without them knowing (eg if they’re suspected of stealing), but secretly filming or monitoring employees needs to be approached very carefully.

 Employers don’t have a right to search employees’ personal belongings (including their bag or car etc) unless this has a clear and legal purpose.
 The type and extent of the search must be consistent with this purpose.